Miller Trusts And Medicaid Eligibility

 - Establishing the trust: Trusts transfer ownership of assets.
 So, you do not technically own your income until you receive it from the trust.
 This is what allows you to qualify for Medicaid under the income cap.

 - Assigning a bank account: You must assign a bank account for the trust to operate through.
 The account will be how you receive the allowances of your income.

 - Directing your income: Once the trust and bank account are established, you direct your income into the trust.
 Depending on your situation, you can assign a portion or all of your income to go into the trust.
 For example, you could direct your Social Security income to the trust but keep receiving direct payments from your pension.

 It is important to note that you can use a Miller Trust only for Medicaid expenses.

 Get A Knowledgeable Attorney On Your Side

 Miller Trusts can be complicated.
-It can be overwhelming to make sure you follow Medicaid rules while still protecting your finances.
-Our experienced estate planning lawyers can guide you through every step.
-We want you to understand what is happening.
+It can be overwhelming to make sure that you follow Medicaid rules while still protecting your finances.
+Attorney Dallas Janssen can guide you through every step.
+He wants you to understand what is happening.